ftrucco01/lead-management-frontend/README.md

 }
 ```
 The frontend displays:
 - Name must be between 3 and 50 characters.
 - A valid email address is required.
 - Source must be one of: facebook, google, linkedin, manual.

 ---

 ## 🏠 Pages Overview
 - **Home Page:** Introduction with a "Get Started" button.
-- **Leads Page:** Lead submission form and list of leads with navigation back to the home page.
+- **Leads Page:** Lead submission form and a list of leads, with a navigation option back to the home page.